slsu0424/COVID19-Drug-Therapies/README.md

 The solution uses the SDUD data to first build a retrospective analysis to identify drug prescription trends between the years 2018-2021, particularly during the onset of COVID-19 in 2019.
 Next, a prospective analysis is built to identify FDA adverse events associated with these drugs between 2019-2021.
 A machine learning (ML) model is built to predict the likelihood of an adverse event, and identify the patient characteristics associated with this outcome.

 The user experience of the solution covers multiple personas, ranging from backend engineers to frontend clinical users.
 A Data Engineer is provided with a low-code, no-code experience to ingest SDUD and FAERS data.
 A Data Architect and Data Analyst is provided with an analytics and visualization platform to represent the data in a relational data format.
 Professional Data Scientists and Citizen Data Scientists have the ability to build machine learning models using traditional and/or automated ML methods, and register and deploy the model for real-time inferencing.
-Finally, a physician can input patient characteristics in a web-based interface to assess the risk associated with a specific drug therapy.
+Finally, a clinician can input patient characteristics in a web-based interface to assess the risk associated with a specific drug therapy.

 ## Architecture Overview
 The architecture diagram below details of what you will be building with this Solution Accelerator.